MouseLightProject/pipeline-mergeh5/README.md

-Can be used to create a single h5 file from a rendered probability image.
-This is needed to run segmentation.

 # Usage:
 mergeh5_chunks(configfile)

 # Inputs:
-configfile:  a txt file that has all the parameters used in conversion
+**configfile:**  txt file that has all the parameters used in conversion
 ## Fields:
 **inputfolder:** input render folder that has the h5 octree
 **outname:** fullpath of output h5